Homepage

 To check if the above query works properly you can head to the next section to learn how to embed query results with page view or use pos-cli gui

-Step 4: Render Records within page
+Step 4: Render Records Within a Page

 Display contacts as a list with the possibility to get to the contact details view.